 Multiplication algorithms of complexity $O(n^2)$ in the number of digits n were already known in ancient civilisations.
 The Egyptians used an algorithm based on repeated doublings and additions.
 The Babylonians invented the positional numbering system, while performing their computations in base 60 instead of 10.
 Precise descriptions of multiplication methods close to the ones that we learn at school appeared in Europe during the late Middle Ages.
-For historical references, we refer to [49, Section II.5] and [37, 5].
+For historical references, we refer to [52, Section II.5] and [39, 5].

-The first subquadratic algorithm for integer multiplication, with complexity $O(n^{\log 3/\log 2})$, was discovered by Karatsuba [30, 31].
+The first subquadratic algorithm for integer multiplication, with complexity $O(n^{\log 3/\log 2})$, was discovered by Karatsuba [31, 32, 33].
 From a modern viewpoint, Karatsuba's algorithm utilises an evaluation-interpolation scheme.
 The input integers are cut into smaller chunks, which are taken to be the coefficients of two integer polynomials; the polynomials are evaluated at several well-chosen points; their values at those points are (recursively) multiplied; interpolating the results at those points yields the product polynomial; finally, the integer product is recovered by pasting together the coefficients of the product polynomial.
 This cutting-and-pasting procedure is sometimes known as Kronecker segmentation (see section 2.6).

-Shortly after the discovery of Karatsuba's algorithm, which uses three evaluation points, Toom generalised it so as to use 2r - 1 evaluation points instead [51, 50], for any $r \ge 2$.
-This leads to the bound $I(n) = O(n^{\log (2r-1)/\log r})$ for fixed r.
-Letting r grow slowly with n, he also showed that $I(n) = O(n 2^{5\sqrt{\log n/\log 2}})$.
+Shortly after the discovery of Karatsuba's algorithm, which uses three evaluation points, Toom generalised it so as to use 2r-1 evaluation points instead [54, 53], for any $r \ge 2$.
+This leads to the bound $\mathbf{I}(n) = O(n^{\log(2r-1)/\log r})$ for fixed r.
+Letting r grow slowly with n, he also showed that $\mathbf{I}(n) = O(n \ c^{\sqrt{\log n/\log 2}})$ for some constant c > 1, and he remarked that one may take c = 32.
 The algorithm was adapted to the Turing model by Cook [10] and is now known as Toom-Cook multiplication.
-Schönhage obtained a slightly better bound [45] by working modulo several numbers of the form $2^k - 1$ instead of using several polynomial evaluation points.
-Knuth proved that an even better complexity bound could be achieved by suitably adapting Toom's method [32].
+Cook also proved that one may indeed take c = 32 in the complexity estimate.
+The next improvement was obtained by Schönhage [47] by working modulo several numbers of the form $2^k - 1$ instead of using several polynomial evaluation points.
+Knuth claimed that an even better complexity bound could be achieved by suitably adapting Toom's method [34, Section 4.3.3, Exercise 5].

-The next step towards even faster integer multiplication was the rediscovery of the fast Fourier transform (FFT) by Cooley and Tukey [11] (essentially the same algorithm was already known to Gauss [27]).
+The next step towards even faster integer multiplication was the rediscovery of the fast Fourier transform (FFT) by Cooley and Tukey [11] (essentially the same algorithm was already known to Gauss [28]).
 The FFT yields particularly efficient algorithms for evaluating and interpolating polynomials on certain special sets of evaluation points.
-For example, if R is a ring in which 2 is invertible, and if $\omega \in R$ is a principal 2^k -th root of unity (see section 2.2 for detailed definitions), then the FFT permits evaluation and interpolation at the points $1, \omega, ..., \omega^{2^k-1}$ using only $O(k 2^k)$ ring operations in R. Consequently, if P and Q are polynomials in R[X] whose product has degree less than 2^k , then the product PQ can be computed using $O(k 2^k)$ ring operations as well.
+For example, if R is a ring in which 2 is invertible, and if $\omega \in R$ is a principal 2^k -th root of unity (see section 2.2 for detailed definitions), then the FFT permits evaluation and interpolation at the points 1, ω , ..., ω^{2^k-1} using only $O(k 2^k)$ ring operations in R. Consequently, if P and Q are polynomials in R[X] whose product has degree less than 2^k , then the product PQ can be computed using $O(k 2^k)$ ring operations as well.